 This process repeats until the final round, when the top three beers for the United States (and participating countries) are announced.
 (Usually 2 – 3 rounds.)

-12. Scoring Worksteets Deadlines: Scores must be complete and submitted within published timeline for each round.
+- Scoring Worksheets Deadlines: Scores must be complete and submitted within published timeline for each round.
 Participants who fail to do so within the published timeline for the round may be disqualified from the competition.
-Their scores of other participants beers will not be used to determination of the winners and placements for that round.
+Their scores of other participants beers will not be used to determine the winners and placements for that round.

 SECTION B: Sjporr Challenge Participation Outside of the United States